 - Dimpled chin

 - Platysma banding

-- Hyperhidrosis (excessive palms and underarms sweating)
+- Hyperhidrosis (excessive sweating of the palms and underarms)

 Additional Aesthetic Procedures and Advanced Injection Techniques

 As a participant in our Detroit area training course, you’ll receive complimentary access to our entire library of educational materials for botulinum toxin practitioners.
 We’re also happy to offer an optional video series covering additional aesthetic procedures and advanced injection techniques.
 Review the manual to enhance your in-person learning experience further, as this is an integral part of the clinical portion of the program.

 We’ve planned and implemented our Detroit Complete Botox® Training, Dermal Filler, and Facial Aesthetics program in accordance with the Accreditation Council for Continuing Medical Education’s accreditation requirements and policies.